Megadeth

 Beginnings and First Albums

-In the summer of 1983, just two months after guitarist Dave Mustaine left Metallica, Mustaine, bassist David Ellefson, guitarist Greg Handevidt, and drummer Dijon Carruthers created Megadeth, which they later used the name Megadeth in Los Angeles.
 Mustaine later said, “After being kicked out of Metallica, all I could remember was that I wanted blood.
 Theirs.
 I wanted to be faster and heavier than them.”

-Driven by the desire for revenge, Mustaine increased the speed and intensity of the songs he had already written, such as “Mechanix” (which would be misused on Metallica’s “Kill ’em all” album under the title The Four Horsemen).
+Driven by the desire for revenge, Mustaine increased the speed and intensity of the songs he had already written, such as “Mechanix” (which would be misused on Metallica’s “Kill ’em All” album under the title The Four Horsemen).
 After an unsuccessful six-month search for a new vocalist, Mustaine decided to take over the position, thus becoming leader, guitarist, songwriter and vocalist.
 Also in 1983, drummer Dijon Carruthers was replaced by Lee Rausch.

 In early 1984, Megadeth recorded three demos.
 Before this, guitarist Greg Handevidt left the band to form the group Kublai Khan, so the demos featured only Mustaine, Ellefson, and Rausch, which contained the songs “Last Rites/Loved to Death”, “Skull Beneath the Skin”, and “Mechanix”.
 At the gigs featuring the demos, Megadeth featured guitarist Kerry King.
-After a few shows, Lee Rausch was replaced by drummer Gar Samuelson, and after exactly five shows, it was King’s turn to withdraw, returning to Slayer.
+After a few shows, Lee Rausch was replaced by drummer Gar Samuelson, and after precisely five shows, it was King’s turn to withdraw, returning to Slayer.
 Mike Albert took his place in the band temporarily.

 After showing talent on the three demos, Megadeth signed a contract with an independent New York label called Combat Records and added Chris Poland as the new guitarist in December.